TheodorosBalasis/garbage-dump/README.md

 # garbage-dump

 Generates garbage files at the target location.
-The desired size is not guaranteed, as there may be file name collisions.

 ## Usage